dyfrad/personal_finance/tests/TEST_COVERAGE_SUMMARY.md

 # Test Coverage Summary

 ## Overview
-This document provides a comprehensive overview of the test coverage for the Personal Finance Application.
+This document provides a comprehensive overview of the test coverage for the Personal Finance Manager application.
 The test suite consists of **33 focused tests** across three main categories, ensuring robust functionality and data integrity.

 ## Test Categories